-Sync Android tablets with a Computer
+Sync Android phones or tablets with a Computer

 Sync Android tablets with a computer to keep your calendar, contacts, tasks, and other data the same on on all devices.
 Using the Android sync feature can keep all your data connected with apps such as GMail, Evernote, Google Calendar, Google Tasks, Contact lists, etc.

-It is annoying to have to enter contact, calendar, tasks, etc on multiple devices.
+It is annoying to have to enter contact, calendar, tasks, etc. on multiple devices.
 Wouldn’t it be nice to update any one of your devices, then have the data automatically sync’d to all your other devices?
 The following will tell you how to sync Android tablets with a computer to keep all the data sync’d.

 Google GMail and Chrome